JS1820/IIPP-Internship/Month-3/Email-manipulation/README.md

 # Implementing Email Manipulation in Tpot Honeypot

 ## Introduction

-The implementation of email manipulation in Tpot Honeypot involves two phases.
-Phase 1 focuses on the proposed model, deploying a mail server and integrating Suricata for enhanced email security.
-Phase 2 introduces an alternative approach, addressing Suricata limitations through the use of Procmail.
+Implementing email manipulation in the Tpot Honeypot involves a two-phase approach.
+Phase 1 focuses on deploying a mail server, integrating Suricata for enhanced email security, and proposing a model for email manipulation.
+In Phase 2, an alternative approach is introduced to address Suricata limitations using Procmail.

 ## Phase 1: Proposed Model

 ### Model Overview

-The proposed model in Phase 1 involves deploying a mail server in the honeypot and utilizing Suricata for monitoring email contents.
+The proposed model in Phase 1 deploys a mail server within the honeypot, utilizing Suricata for monitoring email contents.
 Custom rules are developed to detect malicious attachments, and suspicious emails are forwarded to another server for in-depth analysis.

 ![Screenshot 1](https://github.com/0hex7/IIPP-Internship/assets/108691415/faa8b926-8c03-4daf-bef8-14dd434e87d4)